Concrete Caisson Breakwater

 - Post-processing: To obtain the displacements, stresses, plots, lists, etc.

-The Expert Module includes the study of the complete process required to perform linear analyses, including:
+The Basic Modules include the study of the complete process required to perform linear analyses, including:

 The study of this module will allow the student to understand and learn how to create and analyze linear finite elements models such as frame structures, bridges, linear analyses of dams, pile cap foundations, linear buckling of columns, etc.